Jenna Rainey

 • Super staining.
 Again, these are dyes, they pretty much stain the paper right away…which is fine if you don’t want to lift any color!
 They also stain plastic palettes, which is fine if you don’t mind a “messy” palette.
 Just something to be aware of.

-• The lightfast quality doesn’t compare to tubes or pans, this type of paint fades much quicker, so if you’re selling your original paintings using this type of paint, maybe tell your customers to not hang the piece in direct sunlight!
+• The lightfast quality doesn’t compare to tubes or pans, this type of paint fades much quicker, so if you’re selling your original paintings using this type of paint, tell your customers to not hang the piece in direct sunlight!

 • More expensive than pan sets and tubes…but WORTH IT IMO!

 • Pretty much impossible to use once they dry.
-This is why I use the plastic jars to save the colors instead of mixing up a batch in my palette.
+This is why I use the glass jars to save the colors instead of mixing up a batch in my palette.
 Once these colors dry, you cannot reactivate them with water like the others!

 Lightfastness